 Photographing lakes is a favorite subject for every landscape photographer.
 Think about one of those North American lakes surrounded by wild forests and snow capped mountains or some European lakes where picturesque and tiny villages reflect into.
 Probably, the mountain lake reflection is the image most landscape photographers aim to.

 The rule of thirds applies to the process of composing photographs and helps you to shoot visually appealing and balanced images.
 How?
 Simply by dividing the image you’re going to shoot into thirds, horizontally and vertically, in order you get nine equal parts.
-By doing so you will have a grid.
-The points where horizontal and vertical lines intersect are called also points of interest or anchor points.

 The most significant rule in desert photography is: deserts need to be photographed in the early morning or late afternoon light.
 This because much of their detail and texture is subtle and can be lost if you take pictures when the sun is higher in the sky and consequently light is much stronger.
-The gentle light at sunrise and sunset may cause the desert to glow beautifully orange or red, and the low angle means that even a ripple in the sand will cast a small shadow, giving contrast and definition to your picture.